 FRAME AND CHASSIS: STURDY, EASY TO RIDE AND LIGHTWEIGHT

-The bearing structure of the Piaggio Medley is based on a ‘low single cradle’ type frame made of steel tubes, with tubular reinforcements and steel sheet, which contribute to its overall sturdiness and low and comfortable seating position.
+The bearing structure of the Piaggio Medley 150 is based on a ‘low single cradle’ type frame made of steel tubes, with tubular reinforcements and steel sheet.
+This contributes to its overall sturdiness and low and comfortable seating position.

 The front end sports a fork with stanchions 33 mm in diameter, while a pair of double acting shock absorbers and coil springs with preload adjustable to 5 positions work at the rear axle.
 This configuration and the large aluminium alloy wheel rims (16″ front and 14″ rear) ensure riding comfort and solidity worthy of more powerful scooters.
 The adoption of a new wider rear tyre (120/70-14″) also contributes to this stability, while the low dry weight, 136 kg, helps retain the agility and manoeuvrability typical of light scooters.

 Active safety is provided by a powerful braking system comprising two 260 and 240 mm disc units with double piston floating callipers and ABS as standard equipment.
 Each wheel has a sensor and a tone wheel to detect revolutions which instantly reads the speed and deceleration of the wheel with respect to that of the vehicle.
 The sensors communicate with a 2-channel hydraulic control unit which activates the ABS system.
 If one of the two wheels decelerates sharply with respect to the vehicle, preventing it from locking and guaranteeing stability and efficient braking even on surfaces with low friction coefficient.
 Piaggio Medley is also fitted with a ’tilt sensor’, a safety device that deactivates the Start & Stop system, turning off the engine, in the event of a fall.